MihirLuthra/shm_alloc/README.md

 <ol>
     <li>
         It uses C11's atomic library.
 Also, it uses a lot of gcc extensions, which are available in clang as well.
-        This has been tested on macOS till now.
     </li>
     <li>
         It is meant to be used for caching.
 It can't allocate memory beyond its max limit.
 No matter how big is the shared